reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 6. Confirm the action

-7. The launches gets to "Debug" page and removed from "Launches" page.
+7. The launches get to the "Debug" page and removed from the "Launches" page.

-To return the launches to the "Launches" section, navigate to the "Debug" section, select them and select "Move to All Launches" from 'Actions' list.
+To return the launches to the "Launches" section, navigate to the "Debug" section, select them and select "Move to All Launches" from the 'Actions' list.

 [ ![Image](Images/userGuide/manageLaunches/move_to_debug-launches.png) ](https://youtu.be/UW1oMNy1-qo)

 ### Force finish launches

-The system allows to finish launches on the "Launches" and the "Debug" pages manually.
+The system allows finishing launches on the "Launches" and the "Debug" pages manually.

 Permission: Next users are able to stop launches: